-Shay Given: Stoke release former Republic of Ireland goalkeeper
+Shay Given: Stoke City release former Republic of Ireland goalkeeper

-Former Republic of Ireland goalkeeper Shay Given has been released by Stoke City, having made just five Premier League appearances this season.
+Former Republic of Ireland goalkeeper Shay Given has been released by Stoke City, after making just five Premier League appearances this season.

 The ex-Newcastle, Manchester City and Aston Villa player joined Stoke in 2015 but has not played since September.